MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/Creating-Tenants-from-Companies.md

 ---
-title: "Creating Tenants from Companies"
+title: Creating Tenants from Companies
+description: Learn how to create tenants from companies in Business Central.
 author: jswymer
 ms.date: 04/01/2021
 ms.topic: conceptual
 ---

-# Creating Tenants from Companies in Business Central
+# Creating tenants from companies in Business Central

 If your [!INCLUDE[prod_short](../developer/includes/prod_short.md)] solution includes multiple companies in one database, you can choose to migrate to multitenancy where the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] companies become tenants of your application database.

 ## Companies in multitenancy deployments